 Hypoxic-ischemic encephalopathy (HIE) is a serious type of brain injury that occurs when a newborn’s brain does not receive enough oxygen and blood flow.
-In Alabama, HIE is one of the most common causes of long-term disabilities in children, including cerebral palsy, developmental delays, and cognitive impairments.
+According to the National Institute of Neurological Disorders and Stroke, between 40% and 60% of affected full-term babies die by 2 years of age or suffer severe disabilities for the rest of their lives.

 At Hare Wynn, our birth injury attorneys have seen firsthand how preventable errors during labor and delivery can lead to HIE.
-Understanding the condition and how it connects to medical malpractice law in Alabama is an important first step toward protecting your child’s future.
+When parents understand the condition and how it relates to medical malpractice law in Alabama, they can take the first step toward securing the resources their child will need in the future.

 What Causes HIE?